SysKitTeam/docs-spdockit/docs/product-updates/spdockit-12-1-0-release-note.md

 ---
-description: This article describes security improvements and bug fixes delivered in SPDocKit 12.1.0.
+description: This article describes the security improvements and bug fixes in SPDocKit 12.1.0.
 sidebar_position: 1
 ---